 Freedom of Information

 Freedom of Information (FOI) refers to your right to access records held by state organisations.
-This is set out in the Freedom of Act 2014.
+This is set out in the Freedom of Information Act 2014.

 What can I ask for?